 Lambert Bridge Winery is a fabulous family-owned winery in Dry Creek Valley that specializes in small lot, handcrafted, artisanal wines.
 This means that their wines feel special and one-of-a-kind, which makes for a truly wonderful and memorable experience.
 4085 W Dry Creek Rd, Healdsburg, CA 95448

 All smiles arriving at Lambert Bridge for a fabulous Wine Tasting with them and food from SpoonBar, Healdsburg

 These barrels give this wonderful tasting room a rustic-chic feel.
 I love it!

 Mauritson Wines is a wonderful winery that I’ve had the pleasure of visiting on a number of occasions and every time I’ve gone, I’ve fallen more in love.
 Their wines are spectacular as is the hospitality.
-Founder and Owner Clay Mauritson is so knowledgeable about the world of wine and the industry of winemaking….
-That’s why I sat down with Clay to do an Instagram Live earlier this year, which you must check out here!
+Founder and Owner Clay Mauritson are so knowledgeable about the world of wine and the industry of winemaking… That’s why I sat down with Clay to do an Instagram Live earlier this year, which you must check out here!
 Also, the photos you’re about to see have all come from Mauritson Wines’ Instagram.
 2859 Dry Creek Rd, Healdsburg, CA 95448

 The elegant and classy exterior of the lovely Mauritson Wines

 Just look at those sweeping views of the valley and river below!